puppetlabs/gatling-puppet-load-test/CD4PE.md

 The master is now ready to install CD4PE using the module-based approach.

-# Install CD4PE
+# CD4PE

-The puppetfile below can be used with the instructions at the following link to install cd4pe.
+## Install the CD4PE module

-https://puppet.com/docs/continuous-delivery/2.x/install_module.html
+The Puppetfile below can be used with the instructions at the following link to install CD4PE: https://puppet.com/docs/continuous-delivery/2.x/install_module.html

 Note: some of the CD4PE dependencies are already included in the puppetlabs-puppetserver_perf_control repo's Puppetfile.